Bluebola/CVWO-project/README.md

 Prerequisites:
 Please ensure you have Go installed on your machine, as well as Node JS to use npm.

-The backend of this application uses SQLite in a local database file, hence please install SQLite as well.
+The backend of this application uses SQLite in a local database file, hence please install SQLite as well and add it to your computer's PATH.
 You can use this link:

 https://www.sqlite.org/download.html - download the sqlite-tools-win-x64-3480000.zip bundle file for Windows users.